 How to Get Started With Google Ad Manager?

-Google Ad Exchange is often referred to as the premium version of Google AdSense.
-With Google Ad Exchange, publishers get access to top-end advertising brands, programmatic exchange, and advanced optimization tools.
-Not everyone can get Google Ad Manager account.
+Google Ad Manager is often referred to as the premium version of Google AdSense.
+With GAM, publishers get access to top-end advertising brands, programmatic exchange, and advanced optimization tools.

 For publishers, there are two ways to get hold of Google Ad Manager: